 My kids won’t be screen-free forever, and I don’t want them to be.
 I want them to be tech-literate (proficient, even) because, let’s face it, they’ll need to be.
 But it’s easy to add more and more devices to their lives and not so easy to take them away, so we’re starting out slowly.

 From a discipleship parenting perspective, Philippians 4:8 should be in the forefront of our thoughts when we consider the media we’re exposing our kids to.
-Mindfulness is key.
+Intentionality is key.
 We should be mindful of what our kids are watching/listening to.
 Mindful of how much time they’re spending on electronic devices.
 And mindful of how they’re acting when we take the devices away.

 How does your screen policy support your discipleship parenting goals?

 Did you enjoy this post?
 Sign up for the Disciple Mama newsletter,

 Here are some other posts you may enjoy: